kshawkin/modern-book-production/README.md

 ## To do

-- Implement design
-- Add opengraph metadata to default layout using settings.yml
+- Add opengraph metadata and iamge to default layout using settings.yml
-- Write JS for modal